SQL CONCAT Function for String Concatenation

 How about concatenating a numeric column?

 You may also use the numeric column in the CONCAT function.
-As mentioned earlier, the CONCAT converts the numbers into strings and combines the string.
+As mentioned earlier, the CONCAT converts the numbers into strings and combines the strings.

 In our example table of employees, we have a numeric column (emp_salary).
-For showing the usage of the numeric column, I have concatenated the numeric column for showing employee’s salaries along with their names.
+To show the usage of the numeric column, I have concatenated the numeric column to show employee’s salaries along with their names.

-The “$” sign is also concatenated for showing the salaries in dollars.
+The “$” sign is also concatenated to show the salaries in dollars.
 Have a look at the query and output:

 SELECT CONCAT ('Name: ', emp_name, '||',' Salary = $', emp_salary)